nagfx/progummyv2/README.md

-# progummyv2
+# Web Synchronization coordinate application.

-after you clone the git
+After you clone the git
 open terminal on your vscode and cd into the cloned directory, and write npm install, then npm start Then access on localhost:3000 from different browsers.
 You can drag on one and it will automatically reflect the same changes on the other browser.